-The Crowsnest River runs along side both the Canadian pacific railway and main southern highway through the Rockies as they travel through the Crowsnest pass.
+The Crowsnest River runs alongside both the Canadian pacific railway and main southern highway through the Rockies as they travel through the Crowsnest Pass.
 Together with several small towns both access and quality accommodation are readily available.
-It is river that would fit into the British idea of what a good river should be.
+It is a river that would fit into the British idea of what a good river should be.

 Easy to walk and wade and full of magnificent wild trout.

-It has been said many times that if the Crowsnest flowed over the U.S. border a few miles away it would have as many fisherman as fish yet visit on a week day and you may have a couple of miles to yourself.
+It has been said many times that if the Crowsnest flowed over the U.S. border a few miles away it would have as many fishermen as fish yet visit on a weekday and you may have a couple of miles to yourself.

 Find a good pool creep to the edge and look into it unseen and I guarantee your jaw will drop by the quantity and quality of the fish.